-A death is certified as undetermined when available information regarding the circumstances of death is insufficient to manner the death as a natural, an accident, a suicide, or a homicide.
-Sometimes information concerning the circumstances of death may be inadequate due to lack of witnesses, a lack of background information, or because of a lengthy delay between the occurrence of the death and the discovery of the body.
+A death is certified as undetermined when available information regarding the circumstances of death is insufficient to manner the death as natural, an accident, a suicide, or a homicide.
+Sometimes information concerning the circumstances of death may be inadequate due to a lack of witnesses, a lack of background information, or because of a lengthy delay between the occurrence of the death and the discovery of the body.
 If an extensive investigation and autopsy cannot clarify the circumstances which led to a death, the death is then classified as undetermined.

-Number of undetermined deaths in 2013: 12
+Number of undetermined causes of death in 2014: 6

-In Custody Death
+In Custody Deaths

-The Coroner Division investigates all in custody death with the exception of those that occur at the Marin County Jail.
+The Coroner Division investigates all in custody deaths with the exception of those that occur at the Marin County Jail.
 All deaths occurring at the Marin County Jail are investigated by the Sonoma County Sheriff-Coroner's office to avoid the potential for bias.
-When requested, the Marin County Sheriff Coroner Division will investigate in custody deaths for the Sonoma County Sheriff's Office.
+When requested, the Marin County Sheriff Coroner Division will investigate in custody deaths for Sonoma County Sheriff's Office.

-San Quentin Inmates
+San Quentin State Penitentiary Inmate Deaths

 Manner Amount

-Natural 11
+Natural 5

+Accidental 2

-Suicide 3
+Suicide 2